KingJessie/Better_Nutrient/README.md

 ## Our process
-We had to find two different working free Api's and from there come up with a way to utilize them in a project.
-We had many attempts with different ideas and eventually landed on one for recipes and one for nutritional values.
-From there we just had to divide the work load fairly and get to work.
+We were required to find two different, functional, and free APIs and devise a strategy for incorporating them into our project.
+Numerous efforts were made with various concepts before we settled on recipes and nutritional values for healthy lifestyle and encourage healthy eating habits through our platform.

 ### Built with